Michael San Nicolas: Tenure

 San Nicolas was sworn in as Guam's Congressional Delegate to the 116th U.S. Congress on January 3, 2019.
 In March 2021, after Rep. Marjorie Taylor Greene suggested that Guam was a foreign country, San Nicolas brought members of the Guam National Guard to Greene's office.

 Leadership

 On May 8, 2019, Congresswoman Maxine Waters, Chairwoman of the House Financial Services Committee of the 116th Congress, announced that San Nicolas was elected to serve as Vice Chair of the House Financial Services Committee.

 Committee assignments

-San Nicolas has been assigned to the following committees and subcommittees of the U.S. House of Representatives:
+San Nicolas was assigned to the following committees and subcommittees of the U.S. House of Representatives: